juzaweb/docs/start/installation.md

 ```
 php artisan juzacms:install
 ```
-Or go to `http://yoursite/install` to install
+Or go to `http://yoursite/install` on browser